-ENSO QUICK LOOK October 16, 2002 A monthly summary of the status of El Niño, La Niña and the Southern Oscillation , or "ENSO"
+ENSO QUICK LOOK December 16, 2002

+A monthly summary of the status of El Niño, La Niña and the Southern Oscillation, or "ENSO"

-The IRI's assessment is that there is a nearly 100% probability that El Niño conditions will continue for the remainder of 2002 and into early 2003.
+The IRI's assessment is that there is a virtually 100% probability that El Niño conditions will continue for the remainder of 2002 and into the first 2 to 4 months of 2003.
 This assessment is based on the collective forecasts of various ENSO prediction models, as well as on the experience of the several oceanographers and atmospheric scientists familiar with the El Niño phenomenon.
 This probability is the same as that given one month ago.
-Substantially warmer than average sea surface temperatures that first emerged in late May are nearly certain to continue for the next 4 to 8 months.
-It is most likely that this will be a moderate El Niño, which is significantly less strong than the 1997-98 event.
-The associated climate effects in most regions are expected to be weaker than those associated with the 1997-98 El Niño, but may nonetheless be substantial in some regions.
+This episode has become a moderate El Niño, but remains significantly weaker than the 1997-98 event.
+The associated climate effects in most regions are likely to be weaker than those associated with the 1997-98 El Niño, but may nonetheless be substantial in some regions.

-Current ENSO Forecast Summary \
+Current ENSO Forecast Summary